LouHafer/DyLP/README.md

 ## Dependencies

-Appropriate version of dylp's dependencies are specified in the `config.yml` used by coinbrew.
+Appropriate versions of dylp's dependencies are specified in the `config.yml` used by coinbrew.

 ## Bugs